james-nesbitt/uctt/docs/testers/pytest.md

     yield provisioner

-    if conf.get("options.destroy-on-finish", exception_if_missing=False):
       try:
           logger.info("Stopping the test cluster using the provisioner as directed by config") provisioner.destroy()
       except Exception as e:
           logger.error("Provisioner failed to stop: %s", e)
           raise e
-    else:
-        logger.info("Leaving test infrastructure in place on shutdown")
 ```

+Often systems use multiple provisioners.
+Such systems can manage the order of
+operations to get a cluster running, or in simpler scenarios there is a `combo`
+provisioner which will group provisioners together into a single interface.

+### Clients

+Any test can ask for the environment (or a provisioner plugin) for a client plugin
+and use it directly.
+Client plugins are quite diverse in behaviour, so their
+use is particular to the need.

+### Workloads

+Workloads can be use to standardize workloads applied to a cluster.,  They need
+to be given access to clients, and tehn can apply or destroy a workload to a system